1. Privacy statement

 You can find further information about this in Google’s privacy policy: https://policies.google.com/?hl=de.

-We use Facebook pixel to analyse the general use of our websites and to track the effectiveness of Facebook advertising (‘Conversion Tracking’).
-We also use Facebook pixel to play you personalised advertising messages based on your interest in our products (‘Retargeting’).
-To this end, Facebook processes data that the service collects via cookies, web beacons and comparable storage technologies on our websites.
+We use Facebook pixel to analyse the general use of our websites and to track the effectiveness of advertising (‘Conversion Tracking’).
+We also use Meta pixel to play you personalised advertising messages in the social networks of Meta Platforms (such as Facebook and Instagram) based on your interest in our products (retargeting).
+Custom Audience also performs target audience remarketing.
+The data arising in this context may be transferred by Meta Platforms to a server in the USA for evaluation and stored there.

-7. Online presence on social networks
+8. Online presence on social networks

 We maintain an online presence on social networks so that we can communicate there with customers, prospects and other interested parties, and provide information about our products and services.